 In a small saucepan over medium heat, boil down berries on stove, smash them until puréed.
 Add in sweetener and mix until dissolved.
-Taste and add more sweetener if you’d like.
+Taste and add more sweetener if needed.
 Remember these will be paired with a sweeter cookie so a little tart is preferred.

 In a small cup, mix together the tapioca flour and water until tapioca is dissolved.
-Mix this into your berries and stir well.
+Mix this slurry into the berries and stir well.
 Once heated and fully mixed, remove from stove and let cool.
 It’ll gel up.
-I didn’t strain mine, I kept the seeds/skins but strain if you’d like!
+I didn’t strain mine, I kept the seeds/skins but strain if you prefer a smooth jam!

-Preheat the oven to 350F.
+Preheat oven to 350F.
 Line a baking sheet with parchment paper and set aside.

 In a medium bowl, combine all the cookie ingredients until a dough forms.
 If the dough seems sticky and not rollable, place in fridge for 10-15 minutes.

 Roll the dough out to about 1/4” thick and cut out cookies to your liking.
 I used this thumbprint cookie press by William Sonoma as seen in the photos.
-You can get creative.
 If you do not want to use a cookie press or cutter, roll the dough into 1” balls and press down in the middle with your thumb to create an indent.

-Now carefully spoon your filling/jam into the centers.
-Roughly 1/4-1/2 tsp in each cookie center.
-Repeat until all centers are filled
+Now carefully spoon the jam into the centers.
+Roughly 1/4-1/2 tsp in each cookie.
+Repeat until all centers are filled.

 Bake 8-12 minutes.
 Depending on the thickness or type of thumbprint, they make take longer or be done sooner.
 Bake until edges are golden brown.

-Let cool on baking sheet or transfer them to a cooling rack.
-Store on counter on a covered plate or dish for 2 days, then transfer to the refrigerator or freezer.
+Let cool on baking sheet, then transfer to a covered plate or dish for 2 days at room temperature.
+Transfer to the refrigerator or freezer after 2 days.
 I find they keep their crunch better when cold.
 I like to eat mine frozen.
 They can be kept in the fridge for up to 7 days and freezer for 3+ months.

 If you have leftover jam, store in an airtight container in fridge.
 It stores well and can be used to spread on crackers or toast.